-Interns will be offered enrollment within the hospital's health insurance and/or dental insurance programs and are covered by the organization's liability insurance during their temporary twelve (12) months of employment (applicable Summary Plan Descriptions for further details regarding service, cost and plan administration can be found on the Rogers Behavioral Health Intranet and orientation packet).
-Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered and must comply with all policies of the hospital, including but not limited to grievances (Rogers Behavioral Health Grievance Procedure, Appendix G), antiharassment, and performance expectations.
+Interns will be offered enrollment within the hospital's health insurance and/or dental insurance programs and are covered by the organization's liability insurance during their temporary twelve (12) months of employment (applicable

+Summary Plan Descriptions for further details regarding service, cost and plan administration can be found on the Rogers Behavioral Health Intranet and orientation packet).
+Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered and must comply with all policies of the hospital.
 Interns can access these policies during the hospital's orientation process and in full through the Rogers Behavioral Health website.
 Interns can also refer to the Rogers Behavioral Health Corporate Compliance Handbook available to all employees through the Human Resources Department.